Calorique

 Climate Impact on Calorie Burn in Phoenix

 Phoenix, Arizona has a arid climate with an average annual temperature of 75°F and 8 months suitable for outdoor exercise.
-When doing jump rope here, your body burns calories at approximately the standard rate, as the temperature closely matches the conditions used in MET research (68-72°F).
+For jump rope here, Calorique uses the base MET calculation because the local temperature is close to moderate exercise-planning conditions.

 Calorie Burn by Duration (Phoenix)